alecsmith1/case-studies/_posts/2025-02-03-v2-cyclistic-case-study.md

 ## **Sharing (Interpreting the Analysis)**

 Takeaways are pretty clear cut from this data set.
-Our primary learnings fall into 3 categories:
+Our primary learnings are:
-1. There are ample casual riders with which to justify targeting campaigns toward encouraging them to become annual members.
-2. Member riders tend to use bikes mostly for commute as well as tasks like errands during their week.
+1. Member riders tend to use bikes mostly for commute as well as tasks like errands during their week.
-3. Casual riders appear to use bikes either/both more for tourism or leisure in their own city.
+2. Casual riders appear to use bikes either/both more for tourism or leisure in their own city.

 Let's visualize the data to see the clear bike usage trends that support these findings.